kevindptr21/spk_ud/readme.rst

 ************
 Installation
 ************
- Markup : * Download PHP Desktop from https://github.com/cztomczak/phpdesktop (not source code)
+* Download PHP Desktop from https://github.com/cztomczak/phpdesktop (not source code)
 * Extract downloaded zip
 * Backup all files in www directory or you can delete them all
 * Clone this repository in www directory
 * Start the Application